 Babies and all of the stuff that comes with them can quickly get expensive and overwhelming.
 Luckily, embracing your greener side can save you money and help cut through the clutter.
-Here are some thrifty green ideas for cutting baby costs while reducing your environmental impact.
+Here are some thrifty green ideas to save money on baby items while reducing your environmental impact.

 Look for Baby Items That Multitask

 Baby gear can be sanity saving, but it can also suck up money and space.
 Look for baby products that serve more than one function and will last for several developmental phases: A dresser with removable changing table top, a Boppy nursing pillow that baby can also use for tummy time and learning to sit up, Fisher Price’s Space Saving High Chair that can be used as a newborn seat through a toddler booster, a baby carrier by Onya Baby that doubles as a portable high chair when attached to a regular chair.

 Purchasing secondhand baby gear is a great way to reduce your environmental impact and save money.
 Shopping locally at garage sales, consignment stores, thrift stores, and on craigslist also supports your local community, rather than sending money to a big box store’s corporate headquarters.
 You can also find free baby stuff on craigslist, freecycle, and local online parenting message boards.
 To ensure safety, check items for recalls, contact the manufacturer for a replacement if the product manual is missing, and verify that you have all of the product’s parts.
 Some items have further safety considerations.
 Car seats, for instance, cannot be reused after being in an accident and have expiration dates.
 Also, many used cribs do not meet current safety standards because new standards, including the banning of drop- side cribs, were put in place in June 2011.

 Get Connected with Baby Hand-Me-Downs